WHAT WE BELIEVE

 • The Bible is the Word of God, complete, fully inspired, without error and the infallible rule of faith and practice [1]

-• All people are sinners by nature and by choice, and therefore, under God’s righteous judgment.
-Yet, God in His mercy and grace freely offers salvation, redemption and forgiveness to all who come to Jesus Christ by faith, trusting in the Person and work of Jesus Christ on the Cross once and for all.
+• All people are sinners by both nature and choice, and therefore, under God’s righteous judgment.
+Yet, God in His mercy and grace freely offers salvation, redemption, and forgiveness to all who come to Jesus Christ by faith, trusting in the Person and work of Jesus Christ on the Cross once and for all.
 [8]

 • We believe in the universal church, the living spiritual body, of which Christ is the head and all who are born again are a part of the Body of Christ [10].